 - Planned Absence.
-Notify the Office of the Assistant Dean of Pre-Clerkship at least two weeks prior to upcoming absence by completing the online Pre-Clerkship Absence Form.
+Notify the Office of the Assistant Dean of Pre-Clerkship at least two weeks prior to upcoming absence by completing the appropriate online form.
 Note the mandatory event(s) that will be missed and include supporting documentation. - Unplanned Absence.
-Notify the Office of the Assistant Dean of Pre-Clerkship as soon as possible in the event of an unplanned absence by completing the online Pre-Clerkship Absence Form.
-Note the unplanned absence is a solution of the absence is a solution of the absence is a solution. - mandatory event(s) missed and include supporting documentation within 48 hours of returning to school. - Addressing Professionalism and Student Support: - Missing up to 20% of mandatory sessions across a given course.
+Notify the Office of the Assistant Dean of Pre-Clerkship as soon as possible in the event of an unplanned absence by completing the appropriate online form.
+Note the mandatory event(s) missed and include supporting documentation within 48 hours of returning to school. - Addressing Professionalism and Student Support: - Missing up to 20% of mandatory sessions across a given course.
 The student will be required to: - Meet with course co-directors to determine if the student is making satisfactory progress, to discuss issues of professionalism, and to determine if the student requires support. - Students are encouraged to develop an action plan to address their progress and/or professionalism. - Missing more than 20% of mandatory sessions across a given course.
-The student will be required to: - Meet with the Assistant Dean of Pre-Clerkship and may also be referred to the SPC. - The intent of these meetings will be to address professionalism and to determine what additional supports the SOM may be able to offer the student. - Missing 25% or more of mandatory sessions across the semester.
-The student will be required to: - Meet with the Assistant Dean of Pre-Clerkship, may also be required to meet with SPC. - The intent of these meetings will be to determine what additional supports the School of Medicine may be able to offer the student.
+The student will be required to: - Meet with the Assistant Dean of Pre-Clerkship and may also be referred to the SPC. - The intent of these meetings will be to address professionalism and to determine what additional supports the School of Medicine may be able to offer the student. - Missing 25% or more of mandatory sessions across the semester.
+The student will be required to: - Meet with the Assistant Dean of Pre-Clerkship and may also be required to meet with SPC. - The intent of these meetings will be to determine what additional supports the School of Medicine may be able to offer the student.